mario872/class-forge/README.md

 # class-forge
-This website aims to make Sentral look prettier, but completely scrapping the old look, and remaking it grid by grid, and div by div.
+This website aims to make Sentral look prettier, by completely scrapping the old look, and remaking it grid by grid, and div by div.

 Soon to be features:
  - [ ] Add junk / news section